Remote Learning: 27 years on

 What I interacted with - as NZ went into its COVID-19 lockdown, amounted to observations and experiences at a Cringe factor 10 level, to the almost misty eyed moments where true-blue 'n successful rich experiences are unfolding.

-But Oh My Goodness...!
+But oh...
 There's Remote Learning and there's 'Remote Learning...'.
-What I also experienced, with three students at home, while wearing 4 different 'remote learning' hats alongside, was something else...
+What I experienced during the onset of the Covid era, with three students at home, while wearing 4 different 'remote learning' hats alongside, was something else.
+It was like going back 27 years

 2020: COVID-19...
 The Lockdown...